Talon Esports: History

 Talon Esports extended its partnership with KFC on 31 January 2022 and gave the fast food chain naming rights to its Arena of Valor team.
 The team was subsequently rebranded as KFC Talon Esports.

 Current roster

 Overwatch

 Talon Esports joined the professional Overwatch scene in March 2017 by signing a Taipei-based roster, with Hongkonger Yip "Moowe" Chi-yeung being the only non-Taiwanese player.
 The team disbanded in late July after failing to qualify for the second season of the Overwatch Pacific Championship.

 In early 2018, Talon Esports signed an all-Korean roster to compete in the Pacific division of Overwatch Contenders (later Pacific Contenders).
 The team has since underwent several roster changes and topped various Pacific Contenders seasons.

 Talon Esports accepted an offer for a spot in the Korean Contenders Trials after the Pacific Contenders was discontinued.
 The team disbanded in September 2022.

+Pokémon Unite

+Talon Esports announced in April 2023 that it would enter the Pokémon Unite Championship Series with an all-Filipino roster.
+The team will compete in the APAC-East Regional Qualifiers, where the top three teams get the chance to compete in the 2023 Pokémon World Championships in Yokohama, Japan.
+The team also has multiple opportunities to qualify for the tournament should they fail to qualify through the APAC-East Regional Qualifiers.

+Tom Clancy's Rainbow Six Siege

+PSG Esports and Talon Esports announced that they had expanded their partnership to Tom Clancy's Rainbow Six Siege on 13 March 2024.
+The latter's existing team was subsequently rebranded under the PSG Talon name.

 Valorant

 On 22 September 2022, Talon Esports was announced as one of the partner teams for the Valorant APAC league.